loicguichaoua/loicguichaoua.github.io/_posts/2022-02-18-Blitzkrieg-your-way-to-veganism.md

 <br>

-You're probably here because you had a talk with a friend about the impact of the food you eat.
-And either the ethics, environmental or health aspect of what your friend said left you wanting to know more.
+You're probably here because you had a talk with a friend about the impact of the food you eat, and either the ethics, environmental or health aspect of what your friend said left you wanting to know more.

 Here's a straightforward list of documentaries that you can watch to get a hold of what's really going on behind your plate.